Selenne Bañuelos: Early life, education, and career

-Bañuelos was born Selenne Hayde Torres-Garcia to Alex Garcia and Georgina Torres, Mexican immigrants who raised her in the community of Boyle Heights, east of downtown Los Angeles.
-Bañuelos earned her B.S. degree in mathematics from the University of California, Santa Barbara in 2007.
+Bañuelos was born Selenne Hayde Torres-Garcia to Georgina Torres, Mexican immigrants who raised her in the community of Boyle Heights, east of downtown Los Angeles. earned her B.S. degree in mathematics from the University of California, Santa Barbara in 2007.
 She was awarded a Ph.D. in applied mathematics from the University of Southern California (USC) in 2013.
 Her dissertation Structured two-stage population model with migration between multiple locations in a periodic environment was supervised by Robert John Sacker.
 During her doctoral studies at USC, she was presented with the Department of Mathematics Denis Ray Estes Graduate Teaching Prize.
 She was a co-founder of the USC chapter of SACNAS.
 Bañuelos was part of the SACNAS Chapter Leadership Institute Alumni for her work at USC.

 Bañuelos joined the faculty at California State University Channel Islands in 2014 as an assistant professor of mathematics.
 She is currently an associate professor of mathematics.
 She is co-advisor to the SACNAS chapter at Channel Islands, a mentor for Math Alliance, and a mentor and advisor for the CSU Alliance PUMP (Preparing Undergraduates through Mentoring towards PhDs) Program.